MarkusThill/BitBully/doc/develop.md

 # build will now be performed on GitHub Runners
 ```

-You can also build pre-release versions like this:
+You can also build pre-release versions like this.

 ```bash
 cz bump --prerelease alpha   # Creates 1.2.3a0 if current is 1.2.3